-During the three months ended March 31, 2024 and the year ended December 31, 2023, we sold no shares of our Common Stock pursuant to the 2021 Sales Agreement.
+During the six months ended June 30, 2024 and the year ended December 31, 2023, we sold no shares of our Common Stock pursuant to the 2021 Sales Agreement.
 During the year ended December 31, 2022, we sold 25,818 shares of our Common Stock pursuant to the 2021 Sales Agreement for aggregate net proceeds of \$2.1 million, after deducting commissions and other transaction costs.

 On November 13, 2023, we entered into the November 2023 Securities Purchase Agreement with (i) Dr. Timothy A. Springer, a member of our Board of Directors; (ii) TAS Partners LLC, an affiliate of Dr. Springer, and (iii) Seven One Eight Three Four Irrevocable Trust, a trust associated with Dr. Murat Kalayoglu, a co-founder and the former chief executive officer of Old Cartesian, who joined our Board of Directors effective immediately after the effective time of the Merger, providing for the November 2023 Private Placement.
-In the November 2023 Private Placement, we issued and sold an aggregate of 149,330.115 shares of Series A Preferred Stock for an aggregate purchase price of \$60.25 million, of which 50,189.789 shares of Series A Preferred Stock were issued and sold in the year ended December 31, 2023 for gross proceeds of \$20.25 million, and 99,140.326 shares of Series A Preferred Stock were issued and sold during the three months ended March 31, 2024 for gross proceeds of \$40.0 million.
+In the November 2023 Private Placement, we issued and sold an aggregate of 149,330.115 shares of Series A Preferred Stock for an aggregate purchase price of \$60.25 million, of which 50,189.789 shares of Series A Preferred Stock were issued and sold in the year ended December 31, 2023 for gross proceeds of \$20.25 million, and 99,140.326 shares of Series A Preferred Stock were issued and sold during the six months ended June 30, 2024 for gross proceeds of \$40.0 million.

-On July 2, 2023, we entered into a securities purchase agreement with the purchasers party thereto (the "Securities Purchase Agreement") pursuant to which we agreed to issue and sell an aggregate of 3,563,247 shares of Common Stock and 2,937,903 shares of Series B Preferred Stock for gross proceeds of approximately \$130.0 million.
+On July 2, 2024, we entered into the Securities Purchase Agreement pursuant to which we issued and sold an aggregate of 3,563,247 shares of Common Stock and 2,937,903 shares of Series B Preferred Stock for which we generated gross proceeds of approximately \$130.0 million.